naga-satish/interview-preparation/ETL-ELT.md

    - Monitor dependency graph complexity
    - Implement backfill capabilities for failed dependencies

-10. **How would you design a disaster recovery plan for ETL systems?**
+### 10. How would you design a disaster recovery plan for ETL systems?

     **DR planning components:**